python/devguide/pullrequest.rst

 When you review a pull request, you should provide additional details and context of your review process.

-Instead of simply "approving" the pull request, leave comments, for example:
+Instead of simply "approving" the pull request, leave comments.
+For example:

 1. Whether you have tested the PR